We were lucky in Spenard

 (Anchorage, Alaska)

-When the 1964 Alaska earthquake first hit, my mom was in the kitchen making sloppy Joe's for dinner.
+When the 1964 earthquake first hit, my mom was in the kitchen making sloppy Joe's for dinner.

 The three of us were huddled around the television watching the start of Fireball XL5.